 If you have a larger team, you can now bookmark some of your most viewed pages to make Rainforest your own.
 This feature is helpful for teams that have many members, each requiring frequent access to a small subset of pages.

-To bookmark or “favorite” an item, just go to the feature, run group or saved filter page and click the “star” icon to the right of the title.
+To bookmark or "favorite" an item, just go to the feature, run group or saved filter page and click the “star” icon to the right of the title.
 Favorited items will show up at the top of the list with a “star” next to their title.
 Rainforest remembers favorites on a per-user basis, so any items you favorite will not impact other team members.
-Learn more about this feature here.

 If you are working in a larger team and only need to update a subset of tests, you can now do so with the new Run Local Tests CLI feature.
 Now devs can run only the tests that are in the current version of their code repo, allowing organz to more closely tie their codebases to relevant Rainforest tests.
 This also automatically uploads these tests to Rainforest.